-Commercial synergies: Timing of sales and increased premiums over benchmark prices, reduced reliance on traders through a wider distribution network and access to key end markets (including Brazil, India and East Africa), re-routing of volumes through freight and logistics optimization, reduced freight rates, and sharing of best practices across the Group platform.
+Commercial synergies: Timing of sales and increased premiums over benchmark prices, reduced reliance on traders through a wider distribution network, access to key end markets (including Brazil, India, and East Africa), freight and logistics optimization, reduced freight rates, and sharing of best practices across the ADNOC group platform.
+Additionally, being part of the ADNOC group, Fertiglobe is set to play a key role within ADNOC's ecosystem as the primary vehicle for low-carbon ammonia growth.